Flutter-gg-1/Dart-Challenge-5/README.md

   - Determines the lowest grade for a student among all subjects.

 - **`listAllStudents()`**
-  - Lists all students with their grades (including subjects) and calculated averages.
+  - Lists all students with their grades and calculated averages.

 ---
-## **Embrace the challenge and enjoy coding! 🔥🚀**
+## **Enjoy a lighter challenge after all your hard work! 😌**